phinorg/veracode-demo-labs.github.io/docs/CI-CD/AWS.md

 [Return to Index](/)  |  [Return to GitHub/Veracode-Demo-Labs](https://github.com/veracode-demo-labs)

-# Veracode Static and Software Composition Analysis Scan
+# AWS CodeBuild and Veracode

 Setup an AWS CodeBuild project with Veracode Static and Software Composition Analysis.